 |Component Quality (25%)|

 |Specs||Sony PSLX300USB||Pro-Ject Debut...||Audio-Technica...||Fluance RT81||Audio-Technica...|

 |Cartridge||Sony N-6516||Ortofon 2M Red||Audio Technica AT95E||Audio Technica AT95E||Audio Technica AT91R|

 Our Analysis and Test Results

-The Sony PSLX300USB performed quite well in our testing considering its low price, but we still feel that the Audio Technica AT-LP60BK provides the best value for those looking for a budget turntable.
+The Sony PSLX300USB performed quite well in our testing considering its low price, but we still feel that there are better sounding models available in the same price range.

 The Sony is relatively inexpensive as far as turntables go, and its construction certainly reflects that.
 It earned an average score of 5 out of 10 in this metric, largely due to the amount of flimsy feeling plastic used in most of its construction.
 However, it does use a fairly heavy platter and rubber mat that are quite effective at reducing vibration from the belt driven motor.
 The metal tonearm is lightweight but feels a bit flimsy compared to other models.
 The cartridge is a stock Sony cartridge and seemed to produce a decent signal in our testing.

 This is one area where the Sony did outperform some of its budget rivals, earning a score of 7 out of 10.